franciscrot/dma/dh-skills.md

 - Data Carpentry: [SQL for Ecologists](https://datacarpentry.org/sql-ecology-lesson/) — Intro SQL queries using research-style datasets.
 - Library Carpentry: [Introduction to Regular Expressions](https://librarycarpentry.github.io/lc-data-intro/) — Regex basics for searching and cleaning text data.
 - Library Carpentry: [Introduction to FAIR Data](https://librarycarpentry.github.io/lc-fair-data/) — Intro to FAIR principles for research data management.
+- Programming Historian: [Cleaning OCR’d Text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions).
+“This lesson will help you clean up OCR’d text to make it more usable.”
 - Harvard CS50: [Introduction to Programming with R](https://cs50.harvard.edu/r) — Intro R course: data, vectors, functions, and RStudio.
 - DataCamp: [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) — Free interactive intro to R basics and data structures.
 - Software Carpentry: [R for Reproducible Scientific Analysis](https://swcarpentry.github.io/r-novice-gapminder/) — Intro R for non-programmers using gapminder data.
-- [swirl: Learn R, in R](https://swirlstats.com/) — Interactive R lessons that run inside the R console.
+- swirl: [Learn R, in R](https://swirlstats.com/) — Interactive R lessons that run inside the R console.
-- [Posit: Posit Recipes (R)](https://posit.cloud/learn/recipes) — Practical R “how-to” recipes for common tasks.
+- Posit: [Posit Recipes (R)](https://posit.cloud/learn/recipes) — Practical R “how-to” recipes for common tasks.
-- [Posit: Posit Cheatsheets](https://posit.co/resources/cheatsheets/) — Fast reference sheets for common R packages.
+- Posit: [Posit Cheatsheets](https://posit.co/resources/cheatsheets/) — Fast reference sheets for common R packages.
 - Library Carpentry: [Library Carpentry Lessons](https://librarycarpentry.org/lessons/) — DH-adjacent skills: data cleaning, OpenRefine, Git basics.
 - Library Carpentry: [OpenRefine](https://librarycarpentry.github.io/lc-open-refine/) — Intro to cleaning, reconciling, and transforming messy data.
-- Programming Historian: Introduction to Encoding Texts in TEI (Part 1).
-"This lesson teaches you the basics of using TEI-XML to encode texts, and demonstrates how to create a minimal TEI document."
+- Programming Historian: [Introduction to Encoding Texts in TEI (Part 1)](https://programminghistorian.org/en/lessons/intro-to-encoding-tei-1).
+“This lesson teaches you the basics of using TEI-XML to encode texts, and demonstrates how to create a minimal TEI document.”
-- Programming Historian: Transforming Data for Reuse and Re-publication with XML and XSL.
-"This tutorial will provide you with the ability to convert or transform historical data from an XML database into a variety of different presentations."
+- Programming Historian: [Transforming Data for Reuse and Re-publication with XML and XSL](https://programminghistorian.org/en/lessons/transforming-xml-with-xsl).
+“This tutorial will provide you with the ability to convert or transform historical data from an XML database into a variety of different presentations.”
-- Programming Historian: Introduction to the Principles of Linked Open Data.
-"Introduces core concepts of Linked Open Data, including URIs, ontologies, RDF formats, and a gentle intro to the graph query language SPARQL."
+- Programming Historian: [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-open-data).
+“Introduces core concepts of Linked Open Data, including URIs, ontologies, RDF formats, and a gentle intro to the graph query language SPARQL.”
-- Programming Historian: Data Wrangling and Management in R. "This tutorial explores how scholars can organize ‘tidy’ data, understand R packages to manipulate data, and conduct basic data analysis."
+- Programming Historian: [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data-wrangling-and-management-in-r).
+“This tutorial explores how scholars can organize ‘tidy’ data, understand R packages to manipulate data, and conduct basic data analysis.”
-- Programming Historian: R Basics with Tabular Data.
-"This lesson teaches a way to quickly analyze large volumes of tabular data, making research faster and more effective."
+- Programming Historian: [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data).
+“This lesson teaches a way to quickly analyze large volumes of tabular data, making research faster and more effective.”
-- Programming Historian: Cleaning Data with OpenRefine.
-"This tutorial focuses on how scholars can diagnose and act upon the accuracy of data."
+- Programming Historian: [Cleaning Data with OpenRefine](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine).
+“This tutorial focuses on how scholars can diagnose and act upon the accuracy of data.”
-- Programming Historian: Fetching and Parsing Data from the Web with OpenRefine.
-"OpenRefine is a powerful tool for exploring, cleaning, and transforming data.
-In this lesson you will learn how to use Refine to fetch URLs and parse web content."
+- Programming Historian: [Fetching and Parsing Data from the Web with OpenRefine](https://programminghistorian.org/en/lessons/fetching-and-parsing-data-from-the-web-with-openrefine).
+“OpenRefine is a powerful tool for exploring, cleaning, and transforming data.
+In this lesson you will learn how to use Refine to fetch URLs and parse web content.”
-- Programming Historian: Crowdsourced-Data Normalization with Python and Pandas.
-"This lesson describes crowdsourcing as a form of data creation as well as how pandas can be used to prepare a crowdsourced dataset for analysis."
+- Programming Historian: [Crowdsourced-Data Normalization with Python and Pandas](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-python-and-pandas).
+“This lesson describes crowdsourcing as a form of data creation as well as how pandas can be used to prepare a crowdsourced dataset for analysis.”
-- Programming Historian: Understanding Regular Expressions.
-"In this lesson, we will use advanced find-and-replace capabilities in a word processing application in order to make use of structure in a brief historical document that is essentially a table in the form of prose."
+- Programming Historian: [Understanding Regular Expressions](https://programminghistorian.org/en/lessons/understanding-regular-expressions).
+“In this lesson, we will use advanced find-and-replace capabilities in a word processing application in order to make use of structure in a brief historical document that is essentially a table in the form of prose.”
-- Programming Historian: Reshaping JSON with jq.
-"Working with data from an art museum API and from the Twitter API, this lesson teaches how to use the command-line utility jq to filter and parse complex JSON files into flat CSV files."
+- Programming Historian: [Reshaping JSON with jq](https://programminghistorian.org/en/lessons/reshaping-json-with-jq).
+“Working with data from an art museum API and from the Twitter API, this lesson teaches how to use the command-line utility jq to filter and parse complex JSON files into flat CSV files.”
-- Programming Historian: Introduction to MySQL with R. "This lesson will help you store large amounts of historical data in a structured manner, search and filter that data, and visualize some of the data as a graph."
+- Programming Historian: [Introduction to MySQL with R](https://programminghistorian.org/en/lessons/mysql-with-r).
+“This lesson will help you store large amounts of historical data in a structured manner, search and filter that data, and visualize some of the data as a graph.”
-- Programming Historian: Counting and mining research data with Unix.
-"This lesson will look at how research data, when organised in a clear and predictable manner, can be counted and mined using the Unix shell."
+- Programming Historian: [Counting and Mining Research Data with Unix](https://programminghistorian.org/en/lessons/counting-and-mining-research-data-with-unix).
+“This lesson will look at how research data, when organised in a clear and predictable manner, can be counted and mined using the Unix shell.”
-- Programming Historian: Transliterating non-ASCII characters with Python.
-"This lesson shows how to use Python to transliterate automatically a list of words from a language with a non-Latin alphabet to a standardized format using ASCII characters."
+- Programming Historian: [Transliterating Non-ASCII Characters with Python](https://programminghistorian.org/en/lessons/transliterating-non-ascii-characters-with-python).
+“This lesson shows how to use Python to transliterate automatically a list of words from a language with a non-Latin alphabet to a standardized format using ASCII characters.”
-- Programming Historian: Scalable Reading of Structured Data.
-"In this lesson, you will be introduced to ‘scalable reading’ and how to apply this workflow to your analysis of structured data."
+- Programming Historian: [Scalable Reading of Structured Data](https://programminghistorian.org/en/lessons/scalable-reading-of-structured-data).
+“In this lesson, you will be introduced to ‘scalable reading’ and how to apply this workflow to your analysis of structured data.”
-- Programming Historian: Generating an Ordered Data Set from an OCR Text File.
-"This tutorial illustrates strategies for taking raw OCR output from a scanned text, parsing it to isolate and correct essential elements of metadata, and generating an ordered data set (a python dictionary) from it."
+- Programming Historian: [Generating an Ordered Data Set from an OCR Text File](https://programminghistorian.org/en/lessons/generating-an-ordered-data-set-from-an-ocr-text-file).
+“This tutorial illustrates strategies for taking raw OCR output from a scanned text, parsing it to isolate and correct essential elements of metadata, and generating an ordered data set (a python dictionary) from it.”
-- Programming Historian: Correspondence Analysis for Historical Research with R. "This tutorial explains how to carry out and interpret a correspondence analysis, which can be used to identify relationships within categorical data."
+- Programming Historian: [Correspondence Analysis for Historical Research with R](https://programminghistorian.org/en/lessons/correspondence-analysis-for-historical-research-with-r).
+“This tutorial explains how to carry out and interpret a correspondence analysis, which can be used to identify relationships within categorical data.”
-- Programming Historian: Regression Analysis with Scikit-Learn (part 1 - Linear).
-"This lesson provides an overview of linear regression and walks through running both algorithms in Python (using scikit-learn)."
+- Programming Historian: [Regression Analysis with Scikit-Learn (Part 1 – Linear)](https://programminghistorian.org/en/lessons/regression-analysis-with-scikit-learn-part-1).
+“This lesson provides an overview of linear regression and walks through running both algorithms in Python (using scikit-learn).”
-- Programming Historian: Regression Analysis with Scikit-learn (part 2 - Logistic).
-"This lesson provides an overview of logistic regression, how to use Python (scikit-learn) to make a logistic regression model."
+- Programming Historian: [Regression Analysis with Scikit-Learn (Part 2 – Logistic)](https://programminghistorian.org/en/lessons/regression-analysis-with-scikit-learn-part-2).
+“This lesson provides an overview of logistic regression, how to use Python (scikit-learn) to make a logistic regression model.”
-- Programming Historian: Calibrating Radiocarbon Dates with R. "After reviewing the basic principles and challenges of radiocarbon dating, this lesson teaches you how to use R to calibrate a set of dates, and then explore and present your results."
+- Programming Historian: [Calibrating Radiocarbon Dates with R](https://programminghistorian.org/en/lessons/calibrating-radiocarbon-dates-with-r).
+“After reviewing the basic principles and challenges of radiocarbon dating, this lesson teaches you how to use R to calibrate a set of dates, and then explore and present your results.”
 </details>

 ## Text & cultural analytics {#text-cultural-analytics}